Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 • Assistant Field Office Director Jorge Field, LosAngeles.Outreach@ice.dhs.gov

-2. Contact the parent to inform him/her of court proceedings.
-Have him/her contact the child welfare authorities in his/her their country of origin to identify any services that would comply with case plan requirements.
+2. Contact the parent to inform them of court proceedings.
+Have them contact the child welfare authorities in their country of origin to identify any services that would comply with case plan requirements.

-3. If the parent requires assistance in contacting the child welfare authorities in his/her country, contact DCFS’s International Home Study Coordinator at (213) 743-8604 for assistance in contacting the country’s consulate.
+3. If the parent requires assistance in contacting the child welfare authorities in their country, contact DCFS’s International Home Study Coordinator at (213) 743-8604 for assistance in contacting the country’s consulate.

 4. Document the parent’s participation with case plan requirements, using reports from local child welfare authorities on the parent’s living situation, progress and participation if available.